Why Be Certified

 phone number, and a correct email address.

-(from the date you took the exam) before you can register to retake the exam you did not pass and you will have three (3) attempts.
+to retake this exam and you will have three (3) attempts.
 After your third attempt, you will be required to wait

 -If you need to complete our Disability Accommodation Form, please click